dolittle/Studio/Source/DevTool/README.md

 * BUG: Security errors on startup
 * BUG: Multiple windows being opened using start:dev script

+* BUG: When clicking stop on app - navigate to overview of app

 * Limit # of bytes / lines we accumulate for logs both for containers and processes

 * Need to be able to add existing microservice